CALL FOR PAPER

 AIJSSR uses a double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 To facilitate this, please include the following separately:

-Main document (without author details): The main body of the paper (including the references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors' names or affiliations.
+Main document (without author details): The main body of the paper (including the references, figures, tables, and any acknowledgments) should not include any identifying information, such as the authors' names or affiliations.

 Types of Paper